nergmada/planning-wiki/docs/reference/planners/CBP/main.md

 Year Published: 2011

-Paper: {% paper_link IPC 2011 Booklet ipcbooklets/2011 17 %} [ Alcazar, V. Veloso, M. ]
+Paper: {% paper_link IPC 2011 Booklet ipcbooklets/2011 21 %} [ Fuentetaja, R. ]

-Preceded By: Fast Downward
+Preceded By: -

-This planner is a Rapidly-exploring Random Tree (RRT) adapted to automated planning that employs Fast-Downward as the base planner.
-The novelty in this case is that it does not sample the search space in a random way; rather, it estimates which propositions are more likely to be achieved along some solution plan and uses that estimation (called bias) in order to sample more relevant intermediates states.
-The bias is computed using a message passing algorithm on the planning graph with landmarks as support.

-Random search, and random search with bias has been shown to have varying levels of success in planning, see our page on random search.
+CBP performs heuristic search in the state space using several heuristics.
+On one hand it uses look-ahead states based on relaxed plans to speed-up the search; on the other hand the search is also guided using a numerical heuristic and a selection of actions extracted from a relaxed planning graph.
+The relaxed planning graph is built taking into account action costs.
+The search algorithm is a modified Best-First Search (BFS) performing Branch and Bound (B&B) to improve the last solution found.

 ## Support

-BRT has not been tested with eviscerator as we could not find source code for the planner, or we couldn't get the source code to compile.
-BRT appears to be targeted to solving classical planning problems, so likely does not support any temporal or numeric features in PDDL.
+CBP has not been tested with eviscerator as we could not find source code for the planner, or we couldn't get the source code to compile.
+CBP appears to be targeted to solving classical planning problems, so likely does not support any temporal or numeric features in PDDL.

-## Downloading and Compiling BRT
+## Downloading and Compiling CBP

-No Source code could be located for BRT
+No Source code could be located for CBP